chrisweb/chris.lu/NEON_ROAD.md

 !important: when changing the colors of the grid image, to optimize its size, you need to switch the color mode to **Indexed** and set the amount of colors to **2**

+## optimising PNGs

+I used this online tool: <https://compresspng.com/>